Not Naming a Beneficiary

 Not Understanding Surrender Charges

-The surrender period is a key aspect of purchasing an annuity, so customers need to know how it works.
-It can be a critical mistake to purchase an annuity without understanding what money you will have access to and when.
+The surrender period is a key aspect of purchasing an annuity, so it is important to understand when and how you will have access to your funds again.

 Surrender periods typically last several years, with a penalty that decreases each year.
-It will be much more costly to withdraw money in Year 1 of a contract than in Year 5.
+Therefore, it will be much more costly to withdraw money in Year 1 of a contract than in Year 5.

 Choosing the Wrong Type of Annuity